-If you live with carpal tunnel syndrome, you know just how painful and inconvenient it can be.
-It’s a condition that causes symptoms such as numbness, tingling, weakness and pain in your arm and hand.
-It occurs when pressure is placed on the median nerve, which runs from your shoulder area throughout your entire arm.
+If you live with carpal tunnel syndrome, you know just how painful and inconvenient it can be. occurs when pressure is placed on the median nerve, which runs from your shoulder area throughout your entire arm.
 Sometimes people describe the pain like the feeling of electric shock.
-Following a treatment plan that includes carpal tunnel exercises is essential to relieving that pain.
+Following a treatment plan that includes carpal tunnel exercises is essential to relieving that pain and numbness.

 Finding the exercises to help prevent further pain isn’t always easy.
-Let’s look at a few common – and helpful – exercises that you can do at your convenience at home or at work.
+Let’s look at a few common – and helpful – exercises for carpal tunnel syndrome that you can do at your convenience at home or at work.

 Here are some ideas to warm-up properly: